 Do most shoes cause you pain, even when you go up a size?
+Or do you have to try on 3-4 pairs of shoes whenever you shop for shoes, just because every brand fits differently?
 It’s likely that you have wide feet and the problem is the width of your shoes, not the length.
-We all have different foot shapes and sizes, and width is a really important factor when it comes to buying shoes.
+We all have different foot shapes & sizes, and width is one of the most important factors to consider when buying new shoes.

-Many people mistakenly think they need a bigger shoe length when a pair of shoes feels too tight, when often it is actually the width that is causing their toes to overlap and feet to feel constricted.
-Wearing shoes that are the wrong width can result in foot pain, calluses, ingrown toenails, blisters, and bunions.
-Too narrow shoes can also put you at a greater risk of falling.
-If you’ve been thinking about wide vs. medium shoes, this guide is for you!
+Many people mistakenly think they need to try the next one-half or even full size up when a pair of shoes feels too tight.
+But oftentimes, it’s actually the width that’s causing your toes to overlap and feet to hurt.
+Wearing shoes that are too narrow or too wide can result in foot pain, calluses, ingrown toenails, blisters, and bunions.
+Shoes that are too narrow can also increase your likelihood of falling or succumbing to injuries like stress fractures.
+If you’ve been thinking about whether or not you need regular or wide shoes, this guide is for you!

 Medium Vs. Wide Shoes

-At only about ⅛ of an inch difference, the size of a wide shoe and a regular width shoe is not huge.
-However, the difference between medium and wide shoes is significant.
+At only about ⅛ of an inch difference, the size of a wide shoe and a regular width shoe is not easily noticeable by the human eye.
+However, it’s the difference between total comfort and constant pain.
 When it comes to giving your foot a bit more room, this tiny fraction can make all the difference in comfort.

-While medium shoes are the standard size option, that doesn’t mean that they are right for you.
-Wide feet are very common and can be caused by lots of factors from genetics to pregnancy and aging.
-Instead of trying to fit your feet into too-small shoes, give your feet the space they need with wide width shoes from Taos.
+While medium shoes are the standard size option, that doesn’t mean that they’re right for you.
+Wide feet are very common and can be influenced by factors like genetics, pregnancy, and aging.
+And sneakers aren’t the only type of footwear where width matters; you should also make sure that you wear appropriately sized sandals & boots too.
+Your feet will thank you, and you’ll save yourself months of pain & potential medical treatment.
+So instead of trying to fit your feet into shoes that are too small, give your feet the space they need with wide-width shoes from Taos.

 - Choosing a selection results in a full page refresh.